-LGBT Collaborative Family Law
+LGBT Collaborative Family Law in Chicago

 Marriage is defined in Illinois as being between two people licensed, solemnized, and registered as indicated in the law.
 The Religious Freedom and Marriage Fairness Act’s intention is to make marriage in the state such that both same-sex and opposite-sex couples, and their children, receive the same rights, status, benefits, and protections associated with a civil marriage.

 The act clearly indicates that it has no influence or regulation on marriage relating to the beliefs or practices of any religious groups or denominations.

 In the United States, same-sex marriage has been legalized since 2015, when the U.S. Supreme Court ruled in Obergefell v.
 Hodges that individual state bans on same-sex marriage are unconstitutional.
 Illinois granted legal same-sex marriage just prior to the federal decision, when former Governor Pat Quinn signed it into law in November 2013, which took effect in June 2014.
 In 2011, Quinn signed similar legislation which acknowledged civil unions between couples regardless of gender.
 As of May 2016, approximately 9,500 marriage licenses had been issued to same-sex couples in Cook County alone.
 Although Illinois pioneered such legislation, the Supreme Court ruling was still critically important because it effectively ended the possibility that other states would not recognize gay marriages.

 Collaborative law, which is also referred to as collaborative practice, is a process designed to allow divorcing couples to work exclusively with their attorneys and other related professionals to reach an agreement or settlement, without depending on court-imposed direction or litigation.
 This voluntary process is initiated by signing a contract, agreeing to participate in the process.